Zyyz2/Hack-The-Box-University-CTF-2024/README.md

 # Hack-The-Box-University-CTF-2024
-Hack The Box Uni CTF: A collection of challenges and writeups from university-level Capture The Flag competitions.
+Hack The Box Uni CTF: A collection of challenges from university-level Capture The Flag competitions.
 Dive into topics like web exploitation, reverse engineering, cryptography, and more.
 Ideal for honing cybersecurity skills and learning practical attack and defense techniques.

 # Forensics Writeups